Climate change is an ongoing and important issue in today’s society, and it’s crucial we all do our bit to become more sustainable and

 Joining a society is a fantastic way to make new friends and help you settle into university, check out our blog for more useful tips.

 Joining a society is a fantastic way to build on your current skillset, or try something totally new!
-If you’re a music lover, you may want to join the local music society, but why not try out creative writing or even graphic design?
+If you’re a music lover, you may want to join the local music society and learn how to use the latest music production software, but why not try out creative writing or even graphic design?

 All of these skills can feed into you career opportunities or help develop your artistry, try something new and you won’t regret it!